Summer Tax Tips

 A 401(k) plan allows you to contribute part of your cash wages to a retirement plan on a pretax basis.
 These deferred wages are not subject to state or IRS tax withholding and are not reported on Form 1040.
 The result?
 Your taxable income is effectively lowered by the amount you contribute (within certain limits).

 Every dollar you contribute to the plan escapes IRS and state income taxes.
 If your combined federal and state income tax rate is 30 percent, for example, you save $300 in taxes for every $1,000 you contribute to your 401(k), while saving for the future.

-Some employers offer matching contribution, maybe 50 cents on the dollar for the first 3% of your salary that you contribute.
+Some employers offer matching contributions, maybe 50 cents on the dollar for the first 3% of your salary that you contribute.
 If your boss is one of them, make sure you contribute at least as much as needed to capture your employer's match.
 Otherwise, it's like walking away from free money.

 Keep better records of the items you donate to charity this year, so you can get the biggest write-off possible at tax time.
 Noting every item you donate (instead of "one bag of clothing," for example) may seem like a lot of work, but it will pay off at tax time by giving you the biggest IRS tax deduction possible.

 TurboTax Deluxe, Premier and Home & Business have ItsDeductible built right in, which gives you accurate valuations for all of the items you donate to charity.
 You get the biggest tax deduction for your donations and comply with IRS guidelines.

 Many users of ItsDeductible discover they've been undervaluing their charitable donations and get a bigger deduction than they expected.